TeamREPENTOGON/REPENTOGON/docs/docs/install.md

     If the launcher says your installation of Isaac is *not* compatible with REPENTOGON, note that you must have either:

     * The Binding of Isaac+ Repentance+ **v1.9.7.12.J273**
-    * The latest official Steam version of The Binding of Isaac+ Repentance+
+    * The latest official Steam version of The Binding of Isaac: Repentance+
         * If a new update just released, try updating the launcher, and if that doesn't work, be patient!
 It may take us up to a day to release a new patch for that version.